solgaardlab/neurophox/README.md

 If you find a bug, have a question, or would like to recommend a feature, please submit an issue on Github.

 We welcome pull requests and contributions from the broader community.
 If you would like to contribute, please submit a pull request and title your branch `bug/bug-fix-title` or `feature/feature-title`.

-Some future feature ideas include:
-1. Implement multi-wavelength and multi-mode operators for photonics simulation using batch and broadcasting operations.
-2. Add nonlinearities and a unitary mesh-based RNN cell for use in deep learning architectures.